locaal-ai/obs-cleanstream/README.md

 The plugin was built and tested on Mac OSX, Windows and Ubuntu Linux.
 Help is appreciated in building on other OSs and packages.

 The building pipelines in CI take care of the heavy lifting.
 Use them in order to build the plugin locally.
-Note that due to the fact we're building and packaging OpenCV and ONNX Runtime the build times are quite long.

 Start by cloning this repo to a directory of your choice.